-- Conventional ethanol-ethanol produced from starch (typically corn grain) - Cellulosic ethanol-ethanol produced from cellulosic biomass, such as agricultural residues and woody resources - Biobutanol-an alcohol that can be used as a fuel or fuel additive currently produced from starch sources - Biodiesel-an alternative to diesel that is typically produced from lipids - Renewable hydrocarbon biofuels-diesel, jet fuel, and gasoline replacements compatible with existing engines and infrastructure, produced from various sources, such as vegetable and waste oils as well as cellulosic or algal biomass - Renewable natural gas (RNG)-pipeline-quality gas, derived from renewable organic sources, which is interchangeable with conventional natural gas - Biopower-generation of electricity from biomass sources - Bioproducts and coproducts-including bioproducts and coproducts that are produced in conjunction with biofuels, or that enable bioenergy production.
+- Conventional ethanol-ethanol produced from starch (typically corn grain) - Cellulosic ethanol-ethanol produced from cellulosic biomass, such as agricultural residues and woody resources - Biobutanol-an alcohol that can be used as a fuel or fuel additive, currently produced from starch sources - Biodiesel-an alternative to diesel that is typically produced from lipids - Renewable hydrocarbon biofuels-diesel, jet fuel, and gasoline replacements compatible with existing engines and infrastructure, produced from various sources, such as vegetable and waste oils as well as cellulosic or algal biomass - Renewable natural gas (RNG)-pipeline-quality gas, derived from renewable organic sources, which is interchangeable with conventional natural gas - Biopower-generation of electricity from biomass sources - Bioproducts and coproducts-including bioproducts and coproducts that are produced in conjunction with biofuels, or that enable bioenergy production.

 Production, distribution, and use of bioenergy involve activities across a broad supply chain.
-These activities include the production of raw biomass in fields or forests; harvest, collection, storage, and transportation of these materials; and preprocessing of the raw biomass materials-sizing, drying, or other mechanical, thermal, or chemical treatment-to produce a feedstock that can be fed into biorefinery conversion processes or into biopower-generating facilities.
-Distribution and use include delivering the bioenergy to market as well as the technical capability for end-use of these products.
+These activities include the production of raw biomass in fields or forests; harvest, collection, storage, and transportation of these materials; and preprocessing of the raw biomass materials sizing, drying, or other mechanical, thermal, or chemical treatment-to produce a feedstock that can be fed into biorefinery conversion processes or into biopower-generating facilities.
+Distribution and use include delivering the bioenergy to market as well as the technical capability for end use of these products.
 While the bioenergy market is global and well established in other parts of the world, only the U.S. market was investigated and documented for this report.

-In 2016, U.S. bioenergy production surpassed 1,800 trillion British thermal units (Btu) from ethanol, biodiesel, renewable hydrocarbons, and biopower (EIA 2017a; EPA 2017a).
-A comparison of the contributions of biofuels and biopower to bioenergy production in 2010 and 2016 is shown in Figure 1.
-Conventional starch ethanol production accounts for 72% of total bioenergy production.
+In 2017, U.S. bioenergy production surpassed 1,831 trillion British thermal units $(TBtu)^5$ from ethanol, biodiesel, renewable hydrocarbons, and biopower (EIA 2018a; EPA 2018a).
+A comparison of the contributions of biofuels and biopower to bioenergy production in 2010 and 2017 is shown in Figure 1.
+The growth in the "other advanced biofuels" category is driven by renewable natural gas and renewable diesel.
+Conventional starch ethanol production accounts for 73% of total bioenergy production.
 At current levels of ethanol use, the United States is essentially at a blend wall-where the entire market for E10 (a blend of 10 volume percent ethanol and 90 volume percent gasoline) is met with conventional ethanol.
-The best opportunities for near-term market expansion are increasing the use of E15 in 2001 and newer model year (MY) vehicles and increasing the use of E85 in flexible-fuel vehicles (FFVs).
+The best opportunities for near-term market expansion are increasing the use of E15 (10.5%-15% ethanol and gasoline blend) in 2001 and newer model year (MY) vehicles and increasing the use of E85 (containing 51% to 83% ethanol, depending on geography and season) in flexible-fuel vehicles (FFVs).
 A longer-term possibility to increase ethanol consumption is deployment of vehicles with engines optimized to use high-octane fuel (e.g., research octane number 100), which could accommodate ethanol blends of 25% or greater or other high-octane biofuels.
-Federal and industry funding efforts led to an expansion in the availability of E15 and E85 at retail stations in 2016.
+Federal and industry research and incentives led to an expansion in the availability of E15 and E85 at retail stations in 2017.
 The Corporate Average Fuel Economy (CAFE) credits have been a primary motivator for auto manufacturers to make FFVs.
 However, the long-term future for E85 is unclear as upcoming policy changes require vehicle manufacturers to prove FFVs are using E85 to receive a credit in the CAFE regulation.
 This may result in manufacturers producing fewer or no FFVs in future years.